-The study of data structures, a fundamental component of a computer science education, serves as the foundationupon which many other computer science applications are built.
-Knowledge of data structures is a must for students who wish to workindesign, implementation, testing or maintenance of any Softwaresystem.
+The study of data structures, a fundamental component of a computer science education, serves as the foundation upon which many other computer science applications are built. knowledge of data structures is a must for students who wish to work in design, implementation, testing or maintenance of any software system.
 Organization of data in an efficient way for application, is the major focus of the course.

-- Introduce various data representation methods and searching methods. - Familiarize with linear data structures and operations on them. - Demonstrate the organization of data as trees and various operations on trees. - Teach various graph representations. - Enable to perform graph traversal and find shortest path and minimal spanning tree for a graph • - expose common sorting techniques and their complexities. •
+- Introduce object-oriented concepts. - Introduction to sort and search methods. - Familiarize with linear data structures and operations on the m. - Demonstrate the Organization of data as trees and various operations on trees. - Teach various graph representations. - Enable to perform graph traversal and find shortest path and minimal spanning tree for a graph. - Expose common sorting techniques and their complexities.